carpentries-incubator/cwl-novice-tutorial/setup.md

 ## Files

-You will need to install some example files for this lesson.
+You will need to download some example files for this lesson.
 In this tutorial we will use RNA sequencing data.

 ### Setting up a practice repository
 For this tutorial some existing tools are needed to build the workflow.
 These existing tools will be imported via GitHub.